syncfusion-content/asp.netmvc-docs/aspnetmvc/Dialog/RTL-Support.md

-@{Html.EJ().Dialog("rtldialog").Title("WinRT").ContentTemplate(@&lt;div&gt;
+@{Html.EJ().Dialog("rtldialog").Title("WinRT").ContentTemplate(@<div>

-Essential Studio for WinRT contains all the controls you need to build line-of-business tablet applications <span>including grid, chart, map, tree map, SSRS report viewer, rich-text editor, pdf viewer, gauges, barcode, editors, and much more.&lt;/span&gt;
+Essential Studio for WinRT contains all the controls you need to build line-of-business tablet applications <span>including grid, chart, map, tree map, SSRS report viewer, rich-text editor, pdf viewer, gauges, barcode, editors, and much more.</span>

-It also includes a unique set of controls for reading and writing Excel, Word, and PDF documents in Windows store apps.&lt;/div&gt;).Width(550).EnableRTL(true).Render();}
+It also includes a unique set of controls for reading and writing Excel, Word, and PDF documents in Windows store apps.</div>).Width(550).EnableRTL(true).Render();}